BAK2K3/hard-drivers/README.md

 # Hard Drivers

-This project is a static website for a ficticious Custom PC Building company, called Hard Drivers.
+This project is a static website for a fictitious Custom PC Building company, called Hard Drivers.
 It is developed primarily using HTML and CSS, with a small amount of javascript implemented for additional functionality.

 ---